tosin2013/codeready-containers-hacks/README.md

 PostSteps
 ---------
+Option 1: Add a custom zone to your dns

-Add the following to your hosts file to access crc remotly `change 192.168.1.10 to your ip`
+Option 2: Add the following to your hosts file to access crc remotly `change 192.168.1.10 to your ip`
 ```
 192.168.1.10 console-openshift-console.apps-crc.testing oauth-openshift.apps-crc.testing
 ```

 Debug info